fmorys/english-for-designers/02-first-impression.md

 [United Islands of Prague 2023](https://www.morys.studio/portfolio-collections/my-portfolio/project-title-2)

 My proposal for the visual identity of United Islands of Prague 2023 (a music festival).
 I focused mainly on higlighting unity, sustainability, friendship and tradition.
 I felt like a circle is a shape which represents all of these values quite well so I decided to go with linking multiple circles for the logo which I then incorporated into various parts of the whole identity.
+One of the ways I wanted to use this symbol was to show

 [Člověk v Tísni - AR filter](https://www.morys.studio/portfolio-collections/my-portfolio/project-title-4)